dengyull/Dsm-7.2-router/README.md

 ## Step 4: Enabling Port Forwarding

 Port forwarding allows you to direct internet traffic to specific devices on your network.
+This example shows how to expose the 192.168.10.10 transmission torrent port to the outside world.

 ### Port Forward Script in Task Scheduler